CH4N9ZY/ch4n9zy.github.io/index.md

 ## About Me

 I am a Ph.D. student at Durham University.
-My viva has been scheduled in September.
+Thesis will be submitted in July.

 ## Research Interests